 - Type of acne – Blackheads, whiteheads, and random pimples scattered across the face will need mild care, whereas severe acne that includes cysts, pustules, papules, and nodules will need both topical and oral medication.

-- Severity of acne – Acne can occur in Mild, Moderate, and Severe forms.
+- The severity of acne – Acne can occur in Mild, Moderate, and Severe forms.
 Depending on the severity, the dermatologist will suggest the type of medicine (oral/ topical), usage (frequency of medicine), and dosage (strength of medicine).

 - Part of the body – If the acne is all over the body, oral medicines are mandatory to control and cure acne.

 Type Of Treatment

-- For oral medicine for pimples, it might be a ‘once a day’ pill, weekly pill or even multiple pills taken at different times in a day.
+- For oral medicine for pimples, it might be a ‘once a day’ pill, weekly pill or even multiple pills are taken at different times in a day.

 - Topical treatment can vary depending on the severity of acne.
 Different types of acne will require different creams to counteract the acne.
-The best suggestion would be acne cream by dermatologist.
+The best suggestion would be acne cream by a dermatologist.

 - Cosmetic treatment like laser therapy, chemical peels, acne extraction, microdermabrasion, etc. are performed by experts.
 They are usually done once a month or even once in six weeks.
 This, again, depends on the type of cosmetic treatment.

 Acne is a troublesome stalker that refuses to leave you alone.
-The best way to effectively treat and cure acne is the medical way.
+The best way to effectively treat and cure acne is a medical way.
 Try prescribed medication for acne as advised by a licensed dermatologist and watch your skin heal and glow.